polimi-ispl/2024-music-plc-challenge/README.md

 We sample packet traces from Subset 1 (with high probability) and Subset 2 (with low probability).
 We do not sample traces from Subset 3.

-The resulting packet traces will be made available in txt format along with the corresponding degraded audio clips.
+The resulting packet traces are available in txt format along with the corresponding degraded audio clips.
 In practice, such a degradation consists of filling the missing packets with zeros in the waveform domain.

-The blind test set will be released shortly before the Challenge submission deadline.

 Participants are forbidden from using the blind test set to retrain or tune their models.
 They should not submit results using other PLC methods other than the one they have developed. **Failing to adhere to these rules will lead to disqualification from the Challenge.**

 ### Evaluation Procedure
-Once the blind test set is made available, participants should process every track using their own PLC system, create a single zip file containing all the resulting audio clips, upload the zip file on a cloud storage service, and submit a permanent link through EasyChair.
+Participants should process every track using their own PLC system, create a single zip file containing all the resulting audio clips, upload the zip file on a cloud storage service, and submit a permanent link through EasyChair.

 Please do not upload audio files or model weights on EasyChair.